mateusfccp/ASaferFlutterWithTheNewDart/README.md

 The slides are using the [metropolis](https://github.com/matze/mtheme) theme.
 However, the precompile `.sty` files are present in the directory, so you won't have to compile by yourself.

+The precompiled slides can be found in the [releases](https://github.com/mateusfccp/ASaferFlutterWithTheNewDart/releases) page.